RyanRoberts/Vegan-Speak/README.md

 Download/clone the repository.

-In the root folder, open a terminal on type
+In the root folder, open a terminal and type
 ```
 npm install
 ```